Uncorrelated estimations of $H_0$ redshift evolution from DESI baryon acoustic oscillation observations: acknowledgments

 \section{acknowledgments}

-This work was supported by the National Natural Science Foundation of China (grant No. 12273009), the China Manned Spaced Project (CMS-CSST-2021- A12), and Project funded by China Postdoctoral Science Foundation (2022M721561).
+We thank two anonymous referees for helpful comments.
+This work was supported by the National Natural Science Foundation of China (grant Nos.
+12494575 and 12273009), and the China Manned Spaced Project (CMS-CSST-2021-A12).